avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/running-make.md

 # Running make

-The general syntax to run `make` is:
+The basic syntax to run `make` is:

 ```bash
 make target